frida/frida-website/_i18n/en/_docs/stalker.md

 our context containing the original and instrumented block address.
-The real and instrumented code addresses are read from the current cursor positions of the GeneratorContext and CodeWriter respectively, and we then generate the required instrumented block for the return address (this is the optimization we covered earlier, we can jump straight to this block when executing the virtualized return statement rather than re-entering Stalker).
+The real and instrumented code addresses are read from the current cursor positions of the GeneratorContext and CodeWriter respectively, and we then generate the required landing pad for the return address (this is the optimization we covered earlier, we can jump straight to this block when executing the virtualized return statement rather than re-entering Stalker).
 Lastly we use `gum_exec_block_write_exec_generated_code()` to emit code to branch to the